-Jiu-Jitsu is practiced by some modern coaching centres that compete in competitions mainly organised by the Jiu-Jitsu International Federation, but the art isn’t considered a sport and isn’t as popular as its counterparts.
-Additionally, how Jiu-Jitsu is taught may vary between schools, but the aim and motivation behind learning the ancient martial art remain largely the same.
+Jiu-Jitsu is practiced by some modern coaching centers that compete in competitions mainly organized by the Jiu-Jitsu International Federation, but the art isn’t considered a sport and isn’t as popular as its counterparts.
+Additionally, how Jiu-Jitsu is taught may vary between schools, but the aim and motivation behind learning ancient martial art remain largely the same.

 Mixed Martial Arts classes are a must for your gym.
 Some of the most diverse mixes of moves and techniques prove to be a good introduction to newcomers to the world of self-defense.
 However, it must be remembered that MMA is a full-body combat sport and takes place on the ground with striking and grappling that can cause injuries.